ls1intum/Artemis/docs/user/discussion.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Besides lecture or exercise related questions, Artemis offers a third type of posts: posts with course-wide topics, such as ``Organization`` or ``Tech Support``.
-These posts can only be created on the course discussion overview which is showed in the screenshot below.
+These posts can only be created on the course discussion overview which is shown in the screenshot below.

 The ``Discussion`` space of an Artemis course serves as overview for *all* posts in a course.
 Hence, course-wide posts as well as exercise posts and lecture posts are listed.
-Here, users can easily query, sort and filter existing posts.
+Here, users can easily query, sort, and filter existing posts.

 |course-posts|